acittadino/LIoT/README.md

 This project requires, for some functionalities (broker log), websocket libs, so if your container doesn’t support websockets please update it or install a new container supporting them.
 Nevertheless, this is an important feature you can still run the plugin without web sockets support, some real-time functionalities such as: broker real-time view will not work.

 # More Info
-Please refer to the manual or tutorial video or If you need more support please contact me at: aristide.cittadino@acsoftware.it
+Please refer to the manual in "documentation" folder or tutorial video or If you need more support please contact me at: aristide.cittadino@acsoftware.it